tilicholabs/FlexChatBox-iOS/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Roadmap
+- `Multi Media Support:`
+    * Currently we only support one media type to be shared from the SDK to the host app.
+This needs to be defined at the time of SDK initialisation itself.
+With this feature, developers can just select source type as Multi and the users will be prompted in the app which type of media they would like to share.

+- `Custom UI:`
+    * With this feature we allow the developers to customise the ChatBox UI to a great extent.
+Currently we support only colour customisation.

 ## License
 Licensed under the [MIT License](https://github.com/tilicholabs/FlexChatBox-iOS/blob/main/LICENSE).